-Other expenses increased \$93,000 for the three months ended March 31, 2015, as compared to the same period in 2014.
-These changes were primarily related to fluctuations in foreign currency.
+Other income (expense) improved for the three months ended March 31, 2016 compared to the same period in 2015, primarily related to fluctuations in foreign currency.

-Provision (Benefit) from income taxes
+Provision for income taxes

-We recognized an income tax expense of \$0.01 million for the three months ended March 31, 2015, as compared to an income tax benefit of approximately \$0.1 million in the same period in 2014.
+We recognized income tax provisions of \$11 thousand and \$12 thousand for the three months ended March 31, 2016 and 2015, respectively.
 We continue to recognize a full valuation allowance against our net deferred tax assets as we believe that it is more likely than not that the majority of our deferred tax assets will not be realized.